 Note: Clicking on the links will send you directly to a Amazon product page

-- Sturdy worktable – I can’t stress enough how important it is to get and or build a strong workbench for your projects, I’m finally upgrading to a industrial level electronics workbench.
+Sturdy worktable – I cannot stress enough how important it is to get and or build a strong workbench for your projects, I finally upgrade to a industrial level electronics workbench.
 For those on a budget though a simple table can be built with a two by four wood frame and a laminate counter-top.
 Here is my lab as a example ESD workbench

-- A multimeter – This is probably the first test equipment you need to have though its best to spend the money and get a auto-ranging model they are a but more expensive though they make up for it with ease of use.
-Fluke is a good brand to go with and are very well know for there accuracy.
-Link
+A digital multi-meter (DMM) – This is probably the first test equipment you need to have though its best to spend the money and get a auto-ranging model they are a but more expensive though they make up for it with ease of use.
+Fluke is a well known brand to go with.
+They last long and are very accurate.

-- Solder – 60/40 is a good bet for the core of your projects though if you are looking to be a little nicer to the environment then there are lead free alternatives though they will come at a higher price.
+Solder – 60/40 is a good bet for the core of your projects though if you are looking to be a little nicer to the environment then there are lead free alternatives though they will come at a higher price.
 It will be labeled as ROHS solder.
-Though be careful as ROHS solder sometimes depending on brand flow as well as others (meaning it is harder to solder with sometimes).
+Though be careful as ROHS solder sometimes depending on brand, It will not flow as well as others (meaning it is harder to solder with sometimes).

-- Books – While not really a material I suggest reading up on robotics, books have a wealth of knowledge that most online sources can’t match they also go into details on robots that you can start building with all the new tools you just got.
+Books – While not really a tool, I suggest reading up on robotics, programming, mechanics.
+Books have a wealth of knowledge that most online sources can’t match.
+Books/e-books also go into details on robot projects that you can start building with all the new tools you just got.
 My reading list.